ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 * What two US biochemists won the Nobel Prize in medicine in 1992?
 * Who is the US president?
 * When was Benjamin Disraeli prime minister?
+* What dictator has the nickname "El Maximo"?

 ##### +++